The Jews of Iran:

 About this talk

-Join us in this two-part series as we explore the rich and dynamic history of one of the world's oldest Jewish communities: Iranian Jews.
-In this second session, we will focus on the time period from the XIX century to the present day-exploring Jewish life during the Qajar and Pahlavi dynasties, as well as after the establishment of the Islamic Republic in 1979.
+Join us in this journey as we explore the rich and dynamic history of one of the world's oldest Jewish communities: Iranian Jews.
+In this session, we will focus on the time period from the XIX century to the present day-exploring Jewish life during the Qajar and Pahlavi dynasties, as well as after the establishment of the Islamic Republic in 1979.

 Through music, photography, visual and literary arts, as well as historical sites, we will take a virtual journey to a region steeped in twenty-seven centuries of uninterrupted Jewish history that continues to the present day.
 Our tour will include the cities of Tehran, Isfahan, Hamadan, Mashhad, and others.
 We will also explore the Persian Jewish diaspora in Israel, Europe and the United States of America.